 Monterosso al Mare

-Monterosso al Mare is uniquely protected by hills and olive groves.
-In the 16th century, Monterosso defended itself from vikings by erecting 13 towers, of which only 3 remain today.
+Monterosso al Mare, the most modern and resort like of all the towns, is uniquely protected by hills and olive groves.
+In the 16th century, Monterosso defended itself from vikings by erecting 13 towers, of which only three remain today.

 Which is your favorite Cinque Terre town and why?